theo-armour/agenda/1-simplicity/object-document-archiving/0-archiving-objects-agenda.md

 Rather than taking photos of all my stuff, we will 3D scan the stuff.

 Good photography takes

 * good lighting
 * good background
 * good photographer

-Resulta: time-consuming, costly and prone to failure
+Results: time-consuming, costly and prone to failure

 Scanners

 * Scanners are fairly cheap
 * background is less of an issue
 * May need lighting uses latest technology